iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 Basic operation is addition, you input first number, then input second number, and you will see sum.

-To subtract number you need to use special method - nines' complement arithmetic, which allows doing subtraction using summation.
+To subtract number you need to use special method - nines' ==complement arithmetic==, which allows doing subtraction using summation.

 Main steps to use it:
 1. Input first number: `00500`